In

 bread being made at Faedo's Bakery

-Manuel
+restaurant worker Manuel

-Torres making Cuban Sandwiches the old fashioned way, 1957
+Torres making Cuban sandwiches the old fashioned way, 1957

-fashioned way".
-Torres soaked a select pork roast overnight in
+marinated a select pork roast overnight in

 the meat into thin slices: pork, ham and peppered Genoa